 Our fiscal years are based on a 52- or 53-week period ending on the last Saturday in December.
-Our current fiscal year which ended on December 31, 2016 consisted of 53 weeks.
-Our fiscal years ending on December 26, 2015 and December 27, 2014 each consisted of 52 weeks.
+Our current fiscal year which ended on December 30, 2017, consisted of 52 weeks.
+Our fiscal years ended on December 31, 2016, and December 26, 2015, consisted of 53 weeks and 52 weeks, respectively.

-Discontinued Operations - On June 10, 2015, we sold our mobile microwave communications equipment business, Broadcast Microwave Services, Inc. ("BMS") and on June 6, 2014, we completed the sale of our video camera business, Cohu Electronics.
-The operating results of BMS and Cohu Electronics are being presented as discontinued operations and all prior period amounts have been reclassified accordingly.
-See Note 4, "Discontinued Operations" for additional information.
+Discontinued Operations - On June 10, 2015, we sold our mobile microwave communications equipment business, Broadcast Microwave Services, Inc. ("BMS").
+See Note 11, "Discontinued Operations" for additional information.
 Unless otherwise indicated, all amounts herein relate to continuing operations.

 Income (Loss) Per Share - Basic income (loss) per common share is computed by dividing net income (loss) by the weighted-average number of common shares outstanding during the reporting period.
-Diluted income per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options, vesting of outstanding restricted stock units and issuance of stock under our employee stock purchase plan using the treasury stock method.
+Diluted income (loss) per share includes the dilutive effect of common shares potentially issuable upon the exercise of stock options, vesting of outstanding restricted stock and performance stock units and issuance of stock under our employee stock purchase plan using the treasury stock method.
 In loss periods, potentially dilutive securities are excluded from the per share computations due to their anti-dilutive effect.
-For purposes of computing diluted income per share, stock options with exercise prices that exceed the average fair market value of our common stock for the period are excluded.
-For the years ended December 31, 2016, December 26, 2015 and December 27, 2014 approximately 697,000, 875,000 and 1,771,000 shares of our common stock were excluded from the computation, respectively.
+For purposes of computing diluted income (loss) per share, stock options with exercise prices that exceed the average fair market value of our common stock for the period are excluded.
+For the years ended December 30, 2017, December 31, 2016, and December 26, 2015, approximately 77,000, 697,000 and 875,000 shares of our common stock were excluded from the computation, respectively.